reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 This forwards all of `Profile`'s props to the `Avatar` without listing each of their names.

 **Use spread syntax with restraint.** If you're using it in every other component, something is wrong.
-Often, it indicates that you should split your components and pass children as JSX.
+Often, it indicates that you should split your Components and pass children as JSX.
 More on that next!

 ## Passing JSX as children {/*passing-jsx-as-children*/}